mgrand/crypto-shuffle/README.md

 `decrypt` method.
 If the `MultiEncryption` object contains an encrypted crypto-shuffle key that was encrypted with the given public key, it uses the corresponding private key to decrypt the crypto-shuffle key.

+You can generate a JSON representation of a `MultiEncryption` object by calling its `toJson` method.
+Provide JSON version of the `MultiEncryption` object as a field value in the same transaction as you have encrypted values.
+If someone wants to convert the JSON into a `MultiEncryption` object, they can pass the JSON to the static method `MultiEncryption.fromJson`.

+### Sharing Keys Outside the Blockchain
+Sharing keys through a means outside of the blockchain is the most secure way to share keys.

 ## Key Sharding